 Planning a trip to Scotland?
 Well, if you’re looking for some active travel options, you’ll find them in beautiful Stirling.

-Located in central Scotland, this area is an extremely picturesque region with various hiking trails that guarantee amazing views of the landscape.
+Located in central Scotland, Stirling is located in an extremely picturesque region with various hiking trails that guarantee amazing views of the landscape.
 Guest contributor, Shaly Pereira from traveltoes85, is here to share with us some of the best things to do in Stirling, Scotland

 Important royalty is buried here too – the ruins of Cambuskenneth Abbey, are the resting place of King James III of Scotland.
 His queen, Margaret of Denmark, is also buried here.